Downloadable PDF version available here.

 In some cases, individual immigrant applicants have chosen to work with an immigration consultant or representative.
 This is an applicant’s own decision.
 If applicants wish to use the services of an immigration representative or recruiter, note that Manitoba will only recognize or release information to paid immigration representatives who:

-- are members in good standing of the Canadian Society of Immigration Consultants or a law society within Canada; and
+- are members in good standing of the College of Immigration and Citizenship Consultants (CICC) or a law society within Canada; and

 - have signed and complied to the Manitoba Code of Conduct for immigration representatives and are named by the applicant and/or employer in a signed Information Release form.